-What types of works will be selected for HIDDEN 2021 Sculptures and Students?
+What types of works will be selected for HIDDEN 2023 Sculptures and Schools?

-We are open to a wide range of artistic approaches, materials and forms.
-There is the possibility of involving kinetic elements, performance and participatory engagements.
-We are looking for a span of works ranging from the celebratory, big, bright and colourful – to the contemplative, intimate and thought provoking.
+We are looking for a wide range of artistic approaches, materials and forms.
+We’re also in There was the possibility of involving kinetic elements, performance and participatory engagements.
+We were looking for a span of works ranging from the celebratory, big, bright and colourful – to the contemplative, intimate and thought provoking.

 Can I propose a work that I haven’t made yet?

-Yes, artists may propose works yet to be made or existing works that relate to the exhibition themes.
+Yes, artists can propose works yet to be made or existing works that relate to the exhibition themes.

 Where can I see works from previous exhibitions?

-What types of works are suitable for HIDDEN Sculptures and Students?
+What is considered suitable for HIDDEN Sculptures and Schools?